antonio-hickey/FedPy/README.md

 # FedPy
 ## _Everything Federal Reserve Related_

-Open source python package for seamlessly extracting data related to Federal Reserve and integrating for your own use.
+Open source python package for seamlessly pulling data related to Federal Reserve and integrating for your own use.

 Depending on the data you're trying to access FedPy will